peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ### Roles

-Because of the security model where a notification by itself never causes a change (it can only speed up the time until the next check for the same thing), the sender's identity is not crucial.
-This opens up the possibility of having an arbitrary party (e.g., a side-car service) send the notifications, enabling this functionality even before the emergence of native support in nameserver software.

 While the CDS/CDNSKEY/CSYNC processing following the receipt of a NOTIFY will often be performed by the registry, the protocol anticipates that in some contexts (especially for ICANN gTLDs), registrars may take on